Medicine Overview of Subid Tablet

 How to use Subid Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Subid Tablet with food.
+Subid Tablet is to be taken with food.

 How Subid Tablet works